duggytuxy/Data-Shield_IPv4_Blocklist/README.md

 # About this project 🧪

 This project (blocking list) aims to reduce the number of attacks by inserting IP addresses known to be abusive, aggressive and malicious.

+**This list will be updated every 4/24h**

 > - To give you a few figures, I collect (on average) over 7195 IP addresses unique per day, and after analysis and feedback, once they're really reliable, I add them to this blocking list, which is closely monitored 24/7.
 > - For the deletion part, the policy in force is that I keep these IP addresses for 30 days max : if no activity has been reported within this period, these IP addresses are removed from the blocking list to be inserted in a “Whitelist” also monitored.